colinjnash/reactstandalonecomponent/README.md

 As for serving to the backend, I'm currently researching ideas about this.

 Styling is showing a big weakness, as my CSS could also be refactored.
 I'm still stuck in the CSS I learned over a decade ago.
 Further adjustments should be to make it responsive and layout friendly to IPAD and mobile screens with the `@media` query.

-Currently if the display size is less than `960px` in length there is trouble with the input dropdown bars.
-I can definitely add more functionality here.
+###UPDATES

+SVG assets loaded.
+Media queries are now fixed for screens less than `980 px`.
+The form dropdowns will now display as block elements to keep styling intact.
+Can't figure out how to remove assets from date picker.
+Tried the `::after` element on the `date-picker-indicator`, but was only able to remove the arrow and not replace with `icomoon` icons.
+Will research more into this.